 Affordable & Free Homeschool Curriculum

-If you’re new to homeschooling you might wonder if you can find free homeschool curriculum options.
-In fact, you may even ask, “Can I Afford to Homeschool?” or “How much will it cost?”
-Indeed, for those who are experienced homeschoolers, you’d probably answer, “It’s up to you!”
+If you’re new to homeschooling, you might wonder if you can find free homeschool curriculum options.
+You may even ask, “Can I Afford to Homeschool?” or “How much will it cost?”
+Indeed, for those homeschool families who are experienced, you’d probably answer, “It’s up to you!”

 Of course, one major difference between homeschooled and public school families is the upfront cost of purchasing a curriculum for your children.
 Certainly, most families are on a strict budget, and the cost of a year’s worth of typical books and supplies, especially if multiple children are in different grades, can seem impossible.
 However, we’re here to show you that homeschooling doesn’t have to cost much at all!

 Of course, one thing you may be worried about is the cost vs quality of a free or affordable homeschool curriculum.
 We understand!
-Actually, that is a valid concern, but we’ve gathered some of the best free homeschooling options available.
+That is a valid concern, but we’ve gathered some of the best free homeschooling options for an all-in-one curriculum available.
 Don’t worry, if curriculum cost is in the way, here are the top free homeschool curriculum options that don’t sacrifice quality!

 • Easy Peasy All-in-One Homeschool: This is a complete K-12, online, and free Christian homeschool curriculum in the Charlotte Mason style.
 Students can complete many assignments online.
 And some you need to print.
 This program also includes lesson plans.
 This is a wonderful budget-friendly solution for homeschooling families, and very simple to start homeschooling.